Undergraduate Admission and the Undergraduate First-Year Experience

 Transfer students should send their official college transcript(s), official final high school transcript, and application to Mary Baldwin University for full consideration.
 Students with 25 credits or less of transfer work should also submit SAT or ACT scores.
-Official college transcripts must be mailed directly from the Office of the Registrar from all previously attended institutions; and prospective applicants should request the transcripts be sent to Mary Baldwin as soon as possible.
+Official college transcripts must be mailed or electronically sent directly from the Office of the Registrar from all previously attended institutions; and prospective applicants should request the transcripts be sent to Mary Baldwin as soon as possible.
 We will notify students of the status of their admission application within two weeks.
 Mary Baldwin will consider transfer students with some college and no degree and those with an associate of arts, associate of science, or associate of arts and sciences.

 - Students must be academically and socially eligible to return to the school they are currently attending or in which they were previously enrolled.

 - Mary Baldwin has articulation agreements with the Virginia Community College System.